qpdf/qpdf/README-maintainer.md

   class initialized to nullptr to give the flexibility to add data members without breaking the ABI.

+  Note that, as of qpdf 11, many public classes use `std::shared_ptr` instead.
+Changing this to `std::unique_ptr` is ABI-breaking.
+If the class doesn't allow copying, we can switch it to std::unique_ptr and let that be the thing that prevents copying.
+If the intention is to allow the object to be copied by value and treated as if it were copied by reference, then `std::shared_ptr<Members>` should be used.
+  The `JSON` class is an example of this.
+As a rule, we should avoid this design pattern.
+It's better to make things non-copiable and to require explicit use of shared pointers, so going forward, `std::unique_ptr` should be preferred.

 * Traversal of objects is expensive.
 It's worth adding some complexity to avoid needless traversals of objects.